 Domestic Operating gives qualified investors access to oil and gas working interests.
 These investments benefit from the Tax Reform Act of 1986, which keeps them separate from “passive income” classification [25].
 This difference allows active income deductions that offset various income sources like business income, salaries, and capital gains [25].

-Investing through Domestic Operating helps you vary your portfolio during WTI crude oil price changes.
+Investing through Domestic Operating helps you diversify your portfolio during WTI crude oil price changes.
 The company puts money into tangible assets that offer several key advantages:

 - Regular cash flow from producing wells